-The Wealth Scene spoke to Eleesa Dadiani of Dadiani Fine Art Gallery this week.
+Eleesa Dadiani of Dadiani Fine Art Gallery chats to The Wealth Scene.
 The first art gallery in the UK to accept multiple cryptocurrencies.

 You have just become the first art gallery in the UK to accept multiple cryptocurrencies.
 Is this a demand-driven decision?